We are proud to be a multi-award-winning cruise specialist

 3. Culture vultures

 The UK has a fantastic array of museums and galleries, including plenty outside London.
-Silversea's 608-guest Silver Spirit sails round-trip from Southampton in June 2024, with calls including Belfast, home to the excellent Titanic museum.
-Other regional museums well worth visiting include Tate Liverpool, Gateshead's Baltic Centre (accessible from Newcastle) and the Kelvingrove Art Gallery and Museum in Glasgow.
-If you time it right, a round Britain cruise may also give you the chance to experience festival season in Edinburgh.
+Silversea's 596-guest Silver Dawn sails round-trip from Southampton in September 2025, with calls including Belfast, home to the excellent Titanic museum.
+Other regional museums well worth visiting include Tate Liverpool and the Kelvingrove Art Gallery and Museum in Glasgow.

 4. History buffs